Crowdsource (app): Badges

 As users complete tasks, they also receive badges.
 There are badges for each type of task, which track progress along that particular task (such as translation validation), as well as badges for other milestones, like completing a task while offline or completing a task given through a push notification.

 Updates

 An April 2018 update to Crowdsource included a new "Image Capture" task in which users can take photos, tag them, and upload them to Crowdsource.
 Users can choose to open-source their images, as well, to share them with researchers and developers not exclusive to Google.
-In an interview with Wired Magazine, Anurag Batra, a product manager at Google who leads the Crowdsource team, said that the data gained from users completing this image capture task could improve Google Images, Google Camera, and Google Lens.
+In an interview with Wired Magazine, Anurag Batra, a product manager at Google who leads the Crowdsource team, said that the data gained from users completing this image capture task could improve Google Images, Pixel Camera, and Google Lens.
 The latest update adds a 'back' button to change your previous response.

 On January 21, 2021, an update introduced dark theme to the mobile app.
 This update also changed the overall user interface significantly.
 A new task, Audio Validation, was also added.